Silje Solberg-Østhassel

-Silje Solberg-Østhassel (born 16 June 1990) is a Norwegian professional handball player who is currently without a club following the bankruptcy of her former club, Vipers Kristiansand.
-She also plays for the Norwegian national team.
+Silje Solberg-Østhassel (born 16 June 1990) is a Norwegian professional handball player for Team Esbjerg and the Norwegian national team.

 She is a twin sister of Sanna Solberg-Isaksen and is half Swedish through her mother.

 Career

 Solberg-Østhassel started playing handball at Helset IF, and later signed for Stabæk IF in the highest Norwegian league, where she played with her sister, Sanna Solberg.
 In 2011, she reached the final of the Norwegian cup with the club, where they lost to Larvik HK.

 In 2014, she joined Danish side Team Tvis Holstebro.
 Here she won the EHF European League in 2015.

 In the summer of 2016, she joined French team Issy-Paris Hand.
 Two years after she joined Hungarian side Siófok KC.

 In 2020, she joined league rivals Győri ETO KC.
 Here she won the 2021 Hungarian Cup, the 2022 and 2023 Hungarian league and the 2024 EHF Champions League.

 In 2023, she took a break from handball due to maternity leave.

 In 2024, she returned to Norway to join Vipers Kristiansand.
 She left the club again only later the same season, when the club went bankrupt.

+She then took a break from handball due to maternity leave.
+She signed for Danish club Team Esbjerg for the 2026-27 season.
+When Esbjerg keeper Katharina Filter was injured, she agreed to return to Team Esbjerg for the semifinal of the 2025-26 Danish Championship.
+In her comeback match against Ikast Håndbold, she achieved a save percentage of 45%.
+Despite the injury problems, Esbjerg would go on to win the Danish Championship, beating Odense Håndbold in the final.

+National team

 She debuted for the Norwegian national team on March 27, 2011 in a match against Russia.

+Her first major international tournament was the 2012 European Championship.
+Here Norway reached the final, where they lost to Montenegro.

+A year later she played at the 2013 World Championship.

+At the 2014 European Championship she won gold medals with the Norwegian team, and was selected for the tournament all-star team.
+A year later she won a gold medal at the 2015 World Women's Handball Championship.

+At the 2016 European Championship she won her second European gold medal.

+In 2017 she won silver medals at the 2017 World Championship.
+She did however only enter the Norwegian team just before the final.

+At the 2020 European Championship she won yet another gold medal with Norway.
+She only entered the Norwegian team for the main round.

+At the 2021 Olympics she won bronze medals with Norway.
+Later the same year she won her second world gold medal at the 2021 World Women's Handball Championship.

+At the 2023 World Women's Handball Championship she won silver medals, when Norway lost to France in the final.

+At the 2024 Olympics she completed her set of international titles, when Norway won gold medals.
+Later the same year she won gold medals at the 2024 European Women's Handball Championship.